If you're experiencing service level agreement (SLA) issues, use this guide to find solutions to the most common behaviors.

 First reply time metric not working

-A newly created ticket doesn't show a timer for the first reply time metric even though all the criteria for the SLA policy are met.
+A newly created ticket doesn't show a timer for the first reply time metric even though all criteria for the SLA policy are met.

 Explanation